Coronavirus – Sudan: UNAMID COVID-19 Update

-Situation update: UNAMID continues to implement measures in response to the COVID-19 pandemic.
-As at 17 June 2020, UNAMID has sixteen cases of COVID-19 among its mission personnel including two cases in Kenya and one national staff in Khartoum.
-A total of eight out of the sixteen cases have fully recovered from the disease.
-So […]
+As of 25 June 2020, UNAMID has 17 cases of COVID-19 among its mission personnel, including two cases in Kenya and one national staff in Khartoum.
+A total of 10 out of the 17 cases have fully recovered from the disease.
+In line with the Mission’s mitigation measures, 31 polymerase chain reaction (PCR) tests have […]

-Situation update: UNAMID continues to implement measures in response to the COVID-19 pandemic.
-As at 17 June 2020, UNAMID has sixteen cases of COVID-19 among i...
+As of 25 June 2020, UNAMID has 17 cases of COVID-19 among its mission personnel, including two cases in Kenya and one national staff in Khartoum.
+A total of 10 out of the 17 c...

-Situation update: UNAMID continues to implement measures in response to the COVID-19 pandemic.
-As at 17 June 2020, UNAMID has sixteen cases of COVID-19 among i...
+As of 25 June 2020, UNAMID has 17 cases of COVID-19 among its mission personnel, including two cases in Kenya and one national staff in Khartoum.
+A total of 10 out of the 17 c...

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...